Back to all insights

 Practice Management software handles the business operations of a clinic: scheduling, insurance billing, patient intake, revenue cycle reporting, and front-desk workflows.
 It's the operational layer that wraps around the clinical data in an EHR.

-Why Off-The-Shelf PM Software Fails Expanding Groups
+Why Off-The-Shelf PM Software Fails Complex Operations

-- Workflow rigidity means your specific clinic's intake flow has to conform to the software, not the other way around.
+2. Workflow rigidity means your specific clinic's intake flow has to conform to the software, not the other way around.

-- Integration limitations make it hard to connect a third-party EHR, a custom patient portal, and an RPA billing bot to the same data layer.
+3. Integration limitations make it hard to connect a third-party EHR, a custom patient portal, and an RPA billing bot to the same data layer.

 The Custom PM Alternative